LESLIE: Pat in Iowa is on the line with a question about how to paint aluminum siding. What can we do for you today?

 TOM: Yeah, unless you happen to have your own pressure washer, yeah, you’d have to hire somebody to do that.
 And they’ll use a detergent and clean off any dirt and debris and algae and so on that’s on the metal.
 Then you let it dry really, really well.
 Then you prime, then you paint.

-I mean it’s a big project, Pat.
+I mean it’s a big project to paint aluminum siding, Pat.
 If you’re not comfortable with 10-foot and 20-foot ladders, depending on how high your house is, you might want to hire a painter to do this.

 PAT: No, I’d probably hire someone else to do it but do you think it’d be real expensive?
 Or would I be better off to find a good vinyl-siding man to put …?